theRAPTLab/gsgo/docs/00-devlog.md

 ```
 See [wip server architecture doc](03-server-arch.md).
 Anyway, I added `@gemstep/admin_srv` and `@gemstep/gem_srv`, and these both import `@gemstep/globals`

 At this point it would be nice to make a generic media server package.
-Let's look at the express setup.

 ## 20-0325-2 Setting up Servers